n-long/UCEpipeline/README.md

 See [lastal options](http://last.cbrc.jp/doc/lastal.txt). -j1 for gapless alignments, -r5 for normal match score, -q100 and -b100 for unfavorably high gap and mismatch scores, and -k1 to not skip any positions in sliding window comparison.

-last-split takes multiple best hits across a genome and returns best match. -m1 ensures each query base pair is aligned to at most one target base pair.

-last-postmask will discard alignments if it contains mostly repeats.
-I have included this for clarity since I do not use it when examining conservation of repeats.

 #### Convert MAF alignments to FASTA and deduplicate (optional min-length argument to drop small sequences)

 `parallel "perl maf2fasta.pl < {} | grep -v "=" > {.}.fa" ::: *.maf`